-Salt was started in 2010 by CBA to connect and support Christians working within New Zealand’s media, helping them to remain faithful and effective in their workplace.
-The growth since then has been extraordinary, as have the positive spin offs.
+Salt is all about connecting and supporting Christians working within New Zealand’s media, helping them to remain faithful and effective in their workplace.

-You’ll be pleased to know that there are at least 300 Christians working as producers, directors, presenters, writers, journalists, editors, technicians, web-designers and a vast array of other vital roles within New Zealand’s media.
+There are at least 300 Christians working as producers, directors, presenters, writers, journalists, editors, technicians, designers and a vast array of other vital roles within New Zealand’s media.

 Encouraging Christian media students

-CBA gives out three $2,500 scholarships to media students every year.
-Applications are open now.
-Here are the application forms.
+CBA gives out three scholarships to media students every year.

 The purpose of these scholarships is to encourage and support Christian students studying for a career in mainstream media.